sukiyaki/octodns-netbox/README.md

     # If there are multiple VRFs with the same name, it would be better to use `populate_vrf_id`.
     # If `Global`, explicitly points for global VRF.
     populate_vrf_name: mgmt
+    # Multi-value PTR records support (Optional, default: `false`)
+    # If `true`, multiple-valued PTR records will be generated.
+    # If `false`, the first FQDN value in the field will be used.
+    multivalue_ptr: true

   route53:
     class: octodns_route53.Route53Provider